notmuch/notmuch/doc/man1/notmuch-git.rst

 Pull (merge) remote repository changes to notmuch.

 **pull** is equivalent to **fetch** followed by **merge**.
-We use the Git-configured repository for your current branch (`branch.<name>.repository`, likely `origin`, and `branch.<name>.merge`, likely `master` or `main`).
+We use the git-configured repository for your current branch (`branch.<name>.repository`, likely `origin`, and `branch.<name>.merge`, likely `master` or `main`).